cmcnulty/wrs-calculator/README.md

-selenium notes:
+# Development notes

+## Selenium notes
- attempting to put the selenium tests into a suite to run them in parallel fails because there is no way to allow them to keep running on failure (including using verify instead of assert) we could capture the std out instead of going through the work of writing out a file, picking it up and deleting it... however, the file output is much cleaner than the std out, so it's nicer to work with.
+Attempting to put the selenium tests into a suite to run them in parallel fails because there is no way to allow them to keep running on failure (including using verify instead of assert) we could capture the std out instead of going through the work of writing out a file, picking it up and deleting it... however, the file output is much cleaner than the std out, so it's nicer to work with.

-survivor file gaps notes:
+## Survivor file gaps notes:
  It appears that the gap years in the survivor files are intended to just split the difference, however it looks like it's not consistent between rounding and flooring, e.g.: